Qumulo/file_transfer_tool/README.md

 ### 4. Set up the configuration file
 Edit *config.json*
 1. Add your Qumulo cluster information and credentials as well as the email credentials/server.
-There are descriptions of all required properties.
-All settings are required, so make sure to replace all the values in the <> brackets.